 While you probably can’t get an appointment on such short notice with a career coach to help you prepare for a last minute job interview, there is help.

 paNASH has several last minute job interview tips for you when situations like this arise (and believe me, they do, more often than you think).
 These tips are provided through a few different resources.

 Another item available to help you in a pinch is the on-demand video series Steps to Acing the Interview and Reducing Your Interview Anxiety.
 In less than 55 minutes you’ll receive a crash course on interview prep.
 And since it’s available on-demand, you can access it at anytime, day or night.

-It’s only $87 which includes 3 videos and a downloadable handout covering the following topics:
+It’s only $87 which includes 3 videos, a downloadable handout, and an e-book covering the following topics: